 white wine glass or the old-fashioned coupe for sparkling wine.

 Why are we talking about sparkling wine glasses?
-Because we need something to celebrate in 2021.
+Because we need something to celebrate in these times.

 Guide to Sparkling Wine Glasses